CYCOGS® Brand Cyber Physical Systems (CPS), Internet of Things (IoT) consulting

 is reflective of mechanical Robot Arm components and Local and Remote Software integrations operating as a whole.

-By contrast, an Internet of Things (IoT) system is a physical component of varying complexity, able to connect together and send and receive data.
+By contrast, an Internet of Things (IoT) system comprises a physical component of varying complexity, able to connect together and send and receive data.

 (RESS) Robot Emergency Stop System